Why do you Need Self Organizing Teams in an Agile Environment?

 As the members start organizing themselves, they still need some mentoring in order to grow their skills and maintain a balance in the team.
 The main goal of mentoring is to help the entire team stay motivated and grow together.

-How self-organized teams are crucial for agile project management
+Self-organized teams are crucial for agile projects

 The ability of teams to self-organize around project goals has now become crucial to all agile methodologies.
 By using the collective wisdom of the entire team, members are able to optimally organize work in a way that a single manager just can’t.